camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/conceptual-differences.md

 ### Plugins

 [**Process engine plugins**](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-engine-plugins/) are not available in Camunda Platform 8, as such plugins can massively change the behavior or even harm the stability of the engine.
-Some use cases might be implemented using [exporters](/self-managed/concepts/exporters.md).
+Some use cases might be implemented using [exporters](/self-managed/concepts/exporters.md) or [interceptors](self-managed/zeebe-deployment/zeebe-gateway/interceptors.md#implementing-an-interceptor).
 Note that exporters are only available for self-managed Zeebe clusters and not in Camunda Platform 8 SaaS.

-Migrating **Modeler Plugins** is generally possible, as the same modeler infrastructure is used.
+Migrating **Desktop Modeler Plugins** is generally possible, as the same modeler infrastructure is used.

 **Cockpit or Tasklist plugins** _cannot_ be migrated.